UnrealSharp/unrealsharp.github.io/delegates.md

 // Multicast delegates.
 public delegate void MyShowcaseMulticastDelegate(int a);

 // Single delegates.
-They need the USingleAttribute for UnrealSharp to generate the correct glue to communicate with C++.
+They need the USingleDelegate attribute for UnrealSharp to generate the correct glue to communicate with C++.
 [USingleDelegate]
 public delegate void MyShowcaseDelegate(int a);
 ```